Skip to content

 8. Checkpoint 3LockedNot started

 Finish Inverse Trig / Angle from Ratio first.
-This checkpoint ties together Complex numbers, Unit circle rotation, Polar coordinates, Trig identities, and Inverse trig through Quadrant II angle-from-ratio checkpoint.
+This checkpoint ties together Complex numbers, Unit circle rotation, Polar coordinates, Trig identities, and Inverse trig through Quadrant II recovery checkpoint.

 Pause here after Inverse Trig / Angle from Ratio before moving into Parametric Curves / Motion from Equations.